2026 backdoor Roth IRA rules pro rata trap costing $112443 over 25 years

 The threshold Aris crossed each January carried a toll they calculated only now.

-The $112,443 gap equals 19.7 years of groceries at the national average for a single-person household.
+The $112,443 gap equals 19.7 years of groceries at the BLS single-person average for a single-person household.
 The cost did not arrive in a single year.
 It compounded across 25 consecutive conversions, each one losing $1,666 to a tax provision Aris could have eliminated with one phone call.

-The same compounding drag that erodes returns through advisory fees operates here through the pro-rata rule.
+The same compounding drag that erodes returns through advisory fee drag operates here through the pro-rata rule.
 The difference: advisory fees require negotiation to reduce.
 The pro-rata drag requires one account transfer to eliminate entirely.

 📐 YOUR NUMBERS MAY DIFFER